 Once in recovery, our post-op nursing staff will oversee your care very attentively.
 As these surgical procedures generally require an in-patient stay, you will be in good hands as you come out of the recovery room.
 The nurses will continue to monitor your vital signs, blood flow, and make sure fluid does not build up in the surgical areas.
 Also, you will have pain medication to help you manage the pain.

-Once the plastic surgeon has discharged you from the hospital or surgical center, you will be asked to return to his office for a 1-week follow-up appointment.
+Once the Phoenix Breast Cancer Reconstruction surgeon has discharged you from the hospital or surgical center, you will be asked to return to his office for a 1-week follow-up appointment.
 At this office visit, we will check the healing progress of your incisions, discuss your pain management, and check your vital signs and overall health.
 If at any time after you are released from the hospital that you experience excessive pain, bleeding, infection, fluid build-up, and/or fever, please call our office right away for an appointment.

 Why do patients choose a tissue or Implant-based breast reconstruction?